How to Sue Officials without Using a Lawyer

 III.
 Plaintiff (Your name) is a natural person residing at (Your address), (County), (State).

 IV.
-Defendant is a Judge presiding at (fill in.)
+The defendant is a Judge presiding at (fill in.)

 What kind of factual pattern would give rise to a successful claim under the federal civil rights law?
 Title 42 U.S. Code § 1983 reads as follows